Get a Bike

 There are two low-cost options specifically for members of the NYU community:

 - UNLIMITED BIKING has partnered with NYU to provide 50% discounts on bike rentals at all 8 Unlimited Biking rental locations in NYC.
 To access, use the code "NYU50" in the promo code section.
-Unlimited Biking offers high quality bikes that are carefully maintained and inspected before each ride to ensure you never have an issue.
-A regular adult bike rental for an entire day will cost around $20, giving you the freedom to explore the city however you like without worrying about a time limit or finding a docking location.
-Rentals include a helmet, basket/bike bag, lock, and map!
-You can drop the bike off at another location.
+Unlimited Biking offers high-quality bikes that are carefully maintained and inspected before each ride to ensure you never have an issue.

 If you want to buy your own bike, NYC has great bike shops.